 List below, any changes to the program or certificate Elective requirements.
-Include course titles and credits if applicable.
+Include course titles

-Electives - Upper Level (6 hours)

-Any CIS, CNT, CEN, CET, COP, CGS, CTS, CAP, MAN, ISM courses at 3000 or 4000 level.
+Electives - Upper Level (6 hours) Any CIS, CNT, CEN, CET, COP, CGS, CTS, CAP, MAN, ISM courses at 3000 or 4000 level.

 List below, any other changes to the program or certificate requirements.
 Change to program length (credits or clock hours From: to complete) То: